 Month 5–6: Site clearing, grading, and home construction begin.
 Dock construction typically follows once home foundation is complete and site access is established.

 Total elapsed time from lot purchase to dock-in-water on a standard Lake Wylie project: 14–20 months depending on plan complexity, permit review times, and construction schedule.
 Rushing the permitting sequence — for instance, starting excavation before Duke Energy approval — risks stop-work orders that add cost and time far beyond what patience would have cost.
-See our timeline for custom homes in Lake Wylie, SC for the complete schedule picture.

 - Duke Energy and SCDNR permit review runs 45–90 days combined — start applications early.